Dr Judith Parker

 Helen Berriman

-Helen Berriman is our West Regional Fundraiser.
+Helen Berriman is our Corporate Fundraising Manager.
+Helen moved to this brand-new role for YAA in April 2025, following a period as our interim regional fundraising manager covering our west and south regions.
+This role was covered by Helen whilst our regional fundraising manager Vickie was on maternity leave.
+Helen’s role prior to this was as West Regional Fundraiser.
 Helen joined the Charity in January 2020 as one of our West Yorkshire Community Fundraisers, having previously worked in the Hospitality industry for the last 16 years and was promoted to West Yorkshire Regional Fundraiser in 2021.

 “I joined YAA following the birth of my third child.
 Whilst on maternity leave I had time to think about the things I enjoyed doing and one of the things that stood out was the fundraising involvement I had working in hotels.
 I am very fortunate and proud to work for Yorkshire Air Ambulance”, said Helen.